Anglo-Soviet invasion of Iran: Beginning of the invasion

 The Iranian army was armed with the vz.
-24 rifle, a Czech version of the German Mauser.
+24 rifle, a Czech version of the Mauser Gewehr 98.
 Iranian troops also had other Czech small arms like the ZB vz.
 30 and ZB-53.
-Iran had bought 100 FT-6 and Panzer 38(t) light tanks as well as some AH-IV tankettes and additional LaFrance TK-6 armoured cars, enough to outfit their 1st and 2nd divisions.
+Iran had bought 100 FT-6 and ČKD TNH light tanks as well as some AH-IV tankettes and additional LaFrance TK-6 armoured cars, enough to outfit their 1st and 2nd Divisions.
 Further Iranian orders had been delayed by World War II.
 While it was a large order and they were excellent tanks, they were not enough to defeat a multi-front invasion by two great powers.
 The changing nature of tank warfare in the 1930s made all but 50 of them obsolete when the invasion began.
-The Imperial Iranian Air Force at the time flew a motley collection of outdated biplanes, including aircraft from the Hawker Hart family such as the Hawker Fury as well as French aircraft such as the Bréguet 14, Bréguet 19, Potez VIII and Blériot-SPAD S.42.
-They also had at the time some aircraft made by Polikarpov, although not the modern ones such as the Airco DH.4, Airco DH.9 and the original Polikarpov R-5.
-Prior to the attack, the RAF dropped leaflets on Iranian troops, asking them not to fight and to understand their country was "not threatened" as it was being "liberated" from possible Nazi destruction.
+The Imperial Iranian Air Force (IIAF) at the time flew a motley collection of outdated biplanes, including British Hawker Fury fighters and Hawker Hart bombers, and French aircraft such as the Bréguet 14, Bréguet 19, Potez VIII, and Blériot-SPAD S.42.
+The IIAF also had some Soviet-made aircraft: copies of the British DH.4 and DH.9A made by the Polikarpov factory, although not modern types such as the original Polikarpov R-5.

 The Iranians had little time to organise a defence, as the Allies achieved a tactical surprise.
-The war began in the early morning hours of 25 August, when RAF aircraft entered Iranian airspace.
+The war began in the early morning of 25 August, when RAF aircraft entered Iranian airspace.
 They bombed targets in the cities of Tehran and Qazvin and various other towns and dropped leaflets urging the Iranians to surrender.
 The Soviets bombed targets in cities such as Tabriz, Ardabil and Rasht.
 Civilian and residential areas were hit, and several hundred people were killed and wounded.
 Reza Shah refused requests by his generals to destroy the road and transportation networks, largely because he did not want to damage the infrastructure that he had painstakingly built during his reign.
 That contributed to the speedy victory of the Allies.